ts-stack/markdown/README.md

 npm run bench
 ```

 By default, these benchmarks run the entire markdown test suite once.
-The test suite includes every feature.
+The test suite includes every markdown feature,
-It doesn't cater to specific aspects.
+it doesn't cater to specific aspects.

+Test files are accumulated in one file.
+If you specify, for example, `--length 100`
+the first file will be taken, checked whether it is longer than 100 kilobytes,
+and if no - it will be attached to the next one and checked its length, and so on.

 |            engine            | completed in ms
 | ---------------------------- | ---------